NCL Home > Documentation > Functions > File IO

 PreFill

-This option may be set only for files opened for writing.
-It is logical-valued with a default value of True.
+This logical-valued option may be set only for files opened for writing.
 If set False, NCL alters the standard behavior of the NetCDF library such that variable element locations in the file are not "pre-filled" with the missing (fill) value associated with the variable.
 This can noticeably improve performance when writing large datasets.
 However, if you set this option False, you are responsible for ensuring that all the elements of the variables you have defined are assigned a valid value.

 SuppressClose

 This logical-valued option may be set for any NetCDF file.
-Its default value is False.
-Normally NCL opens a file each time an operation involving reading or writing data occurs and closes it again when the operation is complete.
+(Before version 4.3.1, it defaulted to False.)
+When set to False NCL opens a file each time an operation involving reading or writing data occurs and closes it again when the operation is complete.
 This helps ensure the file's integrity but may result in loss of performance.
-If this option is set True, NCL will only only close the file when the user invokes 'delete' on the file object variable or the option is set False again.
-The effect on performance of this option is not fully explored, and if NCL quits unexpectedly it is possible that a file open for writing may corrupted.
-Note that the DefineMode option also keeps the file open, but only until the first operation that requires leaving define mode is completed.
+When this option is set to True, NCL will only only close the file when the user invokes 'delete' on the file object variable, the option is set False again, or when NCL exits.
+Note that when set to True, if NCL quits unexpectedly there is a small possibility that a file open for writing may corrupted.
+The DefineMode option also keeps the file open, but only until the first operation that requires leaving define mode is completed.
 SuppressClose and DefineMode may be used together in files open for writing.

 GRIB file format options